The Surreal Gourmet

 The Surreal Gourmet is a Canadian cooking program on Food Network, hosted by Bob Blumer.

-The show features creative techniques for cooking and the memorable Toastermobile.
+The show features creative techniques for cooking and the Toastermobile.
 Generally, the foods prepared on The Surreal Gourmet are intended to be served at parties or other get-togethers.

 Past episodes included "Salmon in the Dishwasher", "Claw and Disorder", and "When You Fish Upon a Car".
 Cookbooks related to the series include The Surreal Gourmet: Real Food For Pretend Chefs (1992), The Surreal Gourmet Entertains: High-Fun, Low-Stress Dinner Parties for 6 to 12 People (1995), and Off the Eaten Path: Inspired Recipes for Adventurous Cooks (2000).